 According to the CA Secretary of State website, Conejo Guardian registered as a domestic nonprofit corporation on 3/2/2020.
 Its ASOP is a service corporation.
 The business address appears to be a PO Box at a UPS store in Westlake Village.
 The Statement of Info lists the CEO as Jennifer Weir, the secretary as Amit Gupta, and the CFO as Brian Shin.

 Wonder if Amit Gupta has any relation to Avani Gupta (HINT: that’s a yes), an active member of California Parent Alliance (CPA).
-CPA is an anti-health and sex education movement launched in part by Tim Cooley, who has some family connection to Sandee Everett.
+CPA is an anti-health and sex education movement launched in part by Tim Cooley, who has a family connection to Sandee Everett.
 CPA describes itself as: “We are a California non-profit non-partisan organization dedicated to defending parental rights.”
 They showed up in force to CVUSD school board meetings to express outrage over the discussion to update the health and sex ed curriculum to adhere to state law (California Healthy Youth Act), due to its inclusivity being in conflict with their transphobic and homophobic ideals.
+Patti Jones, who is running in AREA 1 (Westlake), has boasted launching the organization and picking the name, just FYI.
+She and Sandee Everett share the same treasurer.

 Here’s a flyer for one of their events ... notice Avani Gupta is a speaker listed.
 Stephanie Barrus is listed on the CPA website as the Conejo Valley contact.
 (Random aside: Carlos Velasco — the guy who created a ton of fake accounts to make memes about me until I caught him, is listed as the Oak Park contact.)
 And then there’s Tim Thompson.
 Tim is a pastor in Riverside County that mysteriously popped up at our CVUSD school board meetings ...